baehyunsol/Sodigy/README.md

 The compiler tries in that order.

 TODO: I want the compiler to warn unused dependencies.
 For ex, if there's `foo = { path = "../foo.sdg" }` in `sodgiy.toml` but no one imports `foo`, the compiler should warn that!
+TODO: how about a sodigy file instead of a toml file?

 You cannot `import *;` like many other languages.
 Sodigy cannot detect/prevent cyclic imports.